PowerBI.tips

 Press Enter to enter the measure into PowerBI.

-Explanation of Equation: All text before the equal sign is the name of the measure.
+All text before the equal sign is the name of the measure.
 All the data behind the equal sign is the DAX expression.
 Essentially this equation is calculating the number of rows where we have data between the Buckets “Min” value and Buckets “Max” value.
 This is the magic that is DAX.
 In this simple expression we can compare all our data against our buckets ranges we made earlier.

-Finally our new Bin measure should look like the following.
+Finally our new Bin measure should look like the following:

 Bin Measure Created